Scenario-based Risk Evaluation: Introduction

 We briefly mention two other prominent examples of risk evaluation using scenarios.
-First, the margin requirements calculation developed by the Chicago Mercantile Exchange (\cite{CME10}) relies on the maximum of the portfolio loss over several specified hypothetical scenarios; see p.63 of \cite{MFE15}.
+First, the margin requirements calculation developed by the Chicago Mercantile Exchange \cite{CME10} relies on the maximum of the portfolio loss over several specified hypothetical scenarios \cite[p.63]{MFE15}.
 Our data example in Section \ref{sec:51} is similar to this approach.
 The second example comes from the practice of credit rating, where a structured finance security (e.g.~a defaultable bond) is rated according to its behavior (conditional distributions) under each economic stress scenario.
-This approach, in different specific forms, appear in both the Standard and Poor's and Moody's rating methodologies; see \cite{SP09} and \cite{M10}.
+This approach, in different specific forms, appears in both the Standard and Poor's and Moody's rating methodologies \cite{SP09,M10}.

 In this paper, we propose an axiomatic framework of scenario-based risk evaluation, which has the three merits mentioned above, and is consistent with many existing risk measurement procedures including the above examples.
 We shall keep the Basel formulas as our primary example in mind.